kaanmetep/guess-the-flag-game/README.md

 The first player to reach 25 points wins the game.

 ## Features
+- Allow users to choose between playing worldwide or in Europe
 - Display random flags
 - Prompt users to select the correct country from 4 randomly displayed options
 - Award points for correct guesses